(Inclusive of all taxes)

-Ayurveda is an age-old tradition where the primary goal is to help an individual live a long, healthy and balanced life without the need for prescription drugs, complicated surgeries or suffering through painful conditions.
+Ayurveda is an age-old tradition where the primary goal is to help an individual live a long, healthy and balanced life with no prescription drugs, complicated surgeries or suffering through painful conditions.
 Ayurvedic medicine is based on the premise that every individual has three doshas: Vata, Pitta and Kapha, and that disease and illness originate from an imbalance in the three energies and a disconnect from nature.

-According to Ayurvedic science, shortness of breath or breathlessness is usually caused due to an increased imbalance in kapha dosha.
+According to Ayurvedic science, shortness of breath or breathlessness is usually caused because of an increased imbalance in kapha dosha.
 However, sometimes it can also be considered a vata condition.

 Deficient vata may also be the root cause of shortness of breath.
-If an individual experiences dizziness, fatigue, muscle weakness, or exhaustion with shortness of breath, this may be due to vata type deficiency.
+If an individual experiences dizziness, fatigue, muscle weakness, or exhaustion with shortness of breath, this may be because of vata type deficiency.

 Breathlessness or shortness of breath is an unpleasant sensation of uncomfortable, rapid or difficult breathing.
 The medical term is dyspnoea during which an individual may experience a feeling of chest tightening and pain or discomfort while breathing.
 The reason for breathlessness is that the body needs more oxygen than it is getting and so an individual will try to breathe faster to increase the flow of oxygen-rich air into the lungs.
 From the lungs, oxygen gets into the bloodstream and is pumped throughout the body by the heart.
 Most cases of shortness of breath are due to heart or lung conditions.

-Anyone can and may experience breathlessness if they participate in an activity that increases the heart-rate or if they exert themselves beyond their usual comfort zone.
+Anyone can and may experience breathlessness if they take part in an activity that increases the heart-rate or if they exert themselves beyond their usual comfort zone.
 However, if an individual experiences breathlessness in situations apart from this, then below are some of the most common causes.